nataliep3/DATA4380-LLM-NP/README.md

 ### Overview of files in repository

 * The directory containing all research papers required organization before it could be used
-* extraction_separation_initial.ipynb: separates the intial 25 PDFS between their 'abstracts' and 'bodies', and saves this output to a JSON file
+* extraction_separation_initial.ipynb: separates the intial 25 PDFS between their `'abstracts'` and `'bodies'`, and saves this output to a JSON file
 * summarize_initial.ipynb: prompts LLM to generate summaries of each paper body and saves this output to a JSON file
-* comparison_initial.ipynb: prompts LLM to generate comparison ratings and explanations between each 'abstract' and 'body', and saves this output to a JSON file
+* comparison_initial.ipynb: prompts LLM to generate comparison ratings and explanations between each `'abstract'` and `'body'`, and saves this output to a JSON file
 * stat_visualization_inition.ipynb: visualizes comparison ratings for the first attempt
-* extraction_separation_iteration2.ipynb: separates the 50 PDFS between their 'abstracts' and 'bodies', and saves this output to a JSON file
+* extraction_separation_iteration2.ipynb: separates the 50 PDFS between their '`abstracts'` and `'bodies'`, and saves this output to a JSON file
 * summarize_iteration2.ipynb: prompts LLM to generate summaries of each paper body and saves this output to a JSON file
-* comparison_iteration2.ipynb: prompts LLM to generate comparison ratings and explanations between each 'abstract' and 'body', and saves this output to a JSON file
+* comparison_iteration2.ipynb: prompts LLM to generate comparison ratings and explanations between each `'abstract'` and `'body'`, and saves this output to a JSON file
 * stat_visualization_iteration2.ipynb: visualizes comparison ratings for the second attempt

 ### Software Setup